 Freelancer.com claims to be “The World’s Largest Outsourcing Marketplace,” and it’s chock full of remote freelancing gigs.
 With over 13 million users, it features freelance jobs for PHP developers, content writers, and web designers alike.
 All you need to do is make a profile, and then you’re able to start bidding on jobs.

 FreelancerMap allows users to search thousands of active IT projects looking for remote, freelance team members.
 The site has a global reach, with projects currently listed on their front page from companies in the US, Australia, and the Czech Republic.

-Gun.io is a freelance platform designed for specifically for freelance web developers.
+Gun.io is a freelance platform designed specifically for freelance web developers.
 You can sign up through GitHub (so make sure your GitHub profile is up to date and active), and they’ll help match you up with companies that need your services.

 Regardless of Your Skills, Background, or Needs, There’s a Remote Job For You.
 Cast a Wide Net by Searching These General Interest Job Sites

-30. THE MUSE
+27. THE MUSE

-32. CAREER BUILDER
+29. CAREER BUILDER

 The Career Builder jobs site claims to be the largest online employment website in the United States.
 Simply type in “telecommute” or “remote” as a keyword, and you’ll find more than 9,000 part-time, contract, and full-time jobs.

 Idealist isn’t an exclusively remote job board, but it still has hundreds of remote job listings worldwide (just click on “Remote” under locations).
 All of these jobs are with organizations and nonprofits committed to making a positive difference in the world.
 Work from wherever in the world you want, get paid, AND contribute to a worthy cause?
 That’s a remote win.